 Resources on Supported Decision Making are here.

-The CYSHCN Network offers several trainings related to health transition that are listed here.
+The CYSHCN Network offers several trainings related to health transition that are listed below and here.
 Feel free to give us a call at the Regional Center to learn more or see our front page for upcoming trainings.

 - Youth Health Transition Introduction to Youth Health Transition: The Process of Getting Ready for Health Care as an Adult Available as a webcast at: youtu.be/DvakEgy1O8s.
 Introduces the steps involved when moving from pediatric to adult health care.

 - Build Your Bridge: Moving from Child to Adult Health Care Introduce and discuss when to start thinking about health care transition to adult care providers as well as offers helpful tools and resources.

 - Dreaming Differently To meet the needs of a unique audience, the “Build Your Bridge” curriculum has been adapted for families who are raising children with significant intellectual or developmental disabilities and medical complexity.

 - Bridging the Gap An overview of youth health transition with information tailored to different, mixed audiences (e.g., parents, teachers, nurses, etc.).
 What’s After High School?
 A broad overview of the transition to adult life for youth with disabilities and special health care needs.
 Includes: envisioning a youth’s future; post-secondary concerns; long-term supports; transitioning to adult health care; legal considerations; and supported decision making.